Have you ever sat down with a cup of coffee and tried to list off all the Legend of Zelda games in order?

 Link was the star of The Faces of Evil, and as the title of this next game says, it was Zelda’s turn to take the reigns!

-Alongside Impa, Zelda has to save both the King and Link when they don’t come back a battle.
+Alongside Impa, Zelda has to save both the King and Link when they don’t come back from battle.

 9. Zelda’s Adventure (1994)